tschulte/gradle-semantic-release-plugin/README.md

 ### Using with GitHub Enterprise

-By specifying two additional properties, `ghApi` and `ghBaseUrl`, this plugin can be used to publish releases along with the changelog to a GitHub Enterprise server.
+By specifying `useGhEnterprise` this plugin can be used to publish releases along with the changelog to a GitHub Enterprise server.

 ```groovy
 semanticRelease {